vibhasdutta/TERMICHAT/README.md

   ```
   https://github.com/vibhasdutta/TERMICHAT.git
   ```
+After the downloading the files open the file in any Terminal or in any IDE and **RUN the Interface.py file**
 ### ***COMMANDS :***
 - **?start_server :** To host a Server and start chatting.
 - **?start_client :** To join a Server and start chatting.